 Individual study: Under road tunnels were used by amphibians, reptiles and mammals in Catalonia, Spain

 Rosell C., Parpal J., Campeny R., Jove S., Pasquina A. & Velasco J.M.
 (1997) Mitigation of barrier effect on linear infrastructures on wildlife.
 Pages 367-372 in: Habitat Fragmentation & Infrastructure.
-Delft, Netherlands.
+Ministry of Transport, Public Works and Water Management, Delft, Netherlands.

 This study is summarised as evidence for the intervention(s) shown on the right.
 The icon shows which synopsis it is relevant to.